Skip to content

 12. Appeal

-At CG Spectrum, we offer comprehensive animation courses taught by industry experts using industry-standard tools.
-Whether you want to study 2D or 3D animation, our courses start with the 12 principles of animation, progressing to more complex tasks as your skills improve.
+Our courses start with the 12 Principles of Animation, progressing to more complex tasks as your skills improve.
 Your animation mentor will be there to guide you throughout, offering personalized feedback on your work, industry insights, and technical tips to ensure you are equipped with the skills to help land a job in the industry.